M-o-a-T/SerialPacker/README.md

 part of a frame to be forwarded to another port.
 Obviously, this does not work if `SP_FRAME_START` is not defined.

+Define `SP_TRACE` to a serial stream (like `Serial1`) if you want to log a mostly-readable hex copy of the data you're receiving.

 Include `<SerialPacker.h>`.

 Create a SerialPacker instance, called SP in the rest of this document.